Ongoing Commitment to Animal Welfare

 Humane handling at processing

 All animals processed by Cargill and our suppliers are stunned prior to processing.
-This renders an animal unconscious before it is processed so it is insensible to pain, discomfort and stress, until death occurs.
+This renders an animal unconscious before it is processed so it is insensible to pain, discomfort and stress until death occurs.
 Cargill ensures that all conventional meat and poultry comes from animals that have been rendered unconscious prior to processing.
 Humane handling also encompasses facility design, training of animal-handling personnel, organizational guidelines and policies and regulatory compliance.

 Our global businesses also abide by regional and local animal transportation regulations and transit times.
 In regions of the world where transportation regulations may not exist, we adhere to industry best practices and animal welfare transportation requirements of third-party external guidelines and audits.

 Industry standards and guidelines

 For some regions in which we operate, there are voluntary industry standards and guidelines that have been developed by the scientific committees of their respective organizations.
 These voluntary standards are species-specific and often exceed government regulations.
 Cargill has supported and adopted many of these industry standards, including:

 - Developing China’s first animal welfare standards for farm animals

 - Participating in the development of Canada’s Codes of Practice as a member of the National Farm Animal Care Council (NFACC)

-- Participating on the National Chicken Council and National Turkey Federation animal welfare committees that develops U.S. industry guidelines.
+- Participating on the National Chicken Council and National Turkey Federation animal welfare committees that develop U.S. industry guidelines

 All animals under Cargill’s care are given care that meets or exceeds government regulations.
 These regulations were created to ensure livestock and poultry are handled humanely at processing facilities.
 Producers, transporters and company employees are obligated by law to abide by these regulations.